Introduction

 • Normal Distribution and Process Control: Introduces the concept of normal distribution and its relevance to process control in manufacturing

-• Integral Test and Income Streams: Introduces an application of the integral test and convergence/divergence to income and investment
+• Integral Test and Income Streams: Introduces an application of the integral test and convergence/divergence to income and long-range investment

 • Ordinary Differential Equations and Exponential Growth/Decay: Introduces the use of exponential growth and decay models in pollution and economic modeling